 The Three Cities offer an intriguing insight into Malta and its history.
 They can rightly claim to be the cradle of Maltese history, as they have provided a home and fortress to almost every group of race who have settled on the Islands for more than one thousand years.
 Their harbour inlets have been in use since Phoenician times: the docks have always provided a living for local people but also left them vulnerable when Malta’s rulers were at war.
 As the first home to the Knights of St. John, the Cities’ palaces, churches, forts and bastions are far older than Valletta’s.
 The Three Cities offer an interesting overview of Malta and its history but also provide an authentic slice of the archipelago’s life as well as its maritime destiny.

-The city of Senglea, Civitas Invicta.
+The city of Senglea, Civitas Invicta

 The city of Senglea is also called Civitas Invicta, the invincible city because it managed to resist the Ottoman invasion of the Great Siege of 1565.
 It was named Senglea after the grandmaster who built it – Claude De La Sengle.
-The Maltese often use its earlier name Isla, meaning island or peninsula.
+The Maltese often use its former name l-Isla, meaning island or peninsula.
 Senglea is known for its venerated statue of Jesus Christ the Redeemer, found in the oratory of the Basilica dedicated to the birth of the Virgin Mary.
 Senglea is also world-renowned for the Gardjola gardens which offers a superb view of Valletta.
 On the bastion here, you will find the famous stone watchtower used as a look-out for those protecting the entrance to the Grand Harbour.
-Notice its sculptured eye and ear (signs of vigilance).
+Note its sculptured eye and ear (signs of vigilance).

 From The Snop House Senglea

 - Walk down to the water’s edge: the Senglea Promenade boasts some of the island’s most delicious seafood restaurants.